valerielnd/Amazon_Vine_Analysis/README.md

 ![dataset_schema]()

-Once we have the dataframe, we transformed it into the following four separate DataFrames that match the table schema in pgAdmin:
+Once we had the dataframe, we transformed it into the following four separate DataFrames that match the table schema in pgAdmin:

 1	The customers_table DataFrame
 	To create this dataFrame, we used the groupby() function on the customer_id column and the to count all the customers, we used the